astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

     creation of very big files.
 These outputs are intended for investigating specific cases, as it is explained later in the User Manual (:ref:`posterior-investigation`).

-As you can notice, Phosphoros has already set the output folder for you.
-This is done based on some rules for helping you to organize your outputs (and avoid overriding them).
-You can find more details about this organization :ref:`here <directory-organization>`.
-Note that you can change the output folder to any directory you like.

-To compute the photometric redshifts for your catalog you just have to the `Run` button at the bottom right corner of Phosphoros and you are done!
-This is going to create two files in your output directory, the `phz_cat.fits` containing your catalog output, and the `pdf.fits` containing the 1D PDFs.
+To compute the photometric redshifts for your catalog you just have to press the `Run` button at the bottom right corner of Phosphoros and you are done!

 .. _quickstart_visualize_results: